droonga/droonga.org/reference/catalog/version2/index.md

 : Data type of the column value.

 Value
 : Any of the following data types or the name of another table defined in the same dataset.
-When a table name is assgined, the column acts as a foreign key references the table.
+When a table name is assigned, the column acts as a foreign key references the table.

 * "Bool"          : `true` or `false`.
 * "Integer"       : 64bit signed integer.